michalaklukasz/Manual-Tester-Portfolio/README.md

 -  Analysis and creation of test documentation (test plan, test cases, functional requirements)
 -  Introduction to databases and SQL language
 -  Test automation basics (introduction)

+## <a name="sql">Soft Skills</a>

+👁️ Precision and attention to quality

+👏 Communication and teamwork skills

+👓 Critical thinking

+📚 Ability to learn new tools, systems and processes quickly

+💡 Thinking outside the box